CIDRAM/Docs/readme.en.md

 ##### 11.3.7 STATISTICS

-CIDRAM is optionally able to track statistics such as the total number of block events or reCAPTCHA instances that have occurred since some particular point in time.
+CIDRAM is optionally able to track statistics such as the total number of block events or CAPTCHA instances that have occurred since some particular point in time.
 This feature is disabled by default, but can be enabled via the package configuration.
 This feature only tracks the total number of events occurred, and doesn't include any information about specific events (and therefore, shouldn't be regarded as PII).

 *Relevant configuration directives:*
 - `general` -> `statistics`